-19. The most detailed and comprehensive set of accounts is given in the 2008 SNA, which covers several interconnected tables that elaborate the composition of production, income distribution, income use, capital formation, and financing.
+19. The most detailed and comprehensive set of accounts is given in the 2008 SNA, which covers several interconnected tables that elaborate the composition of production, income distribution, income use, capital formation and financing.
 The titles of the accounts in the 2008 SNA appear to be somewhat cumbersome from the communication standpoint.
 Therefore, the CMTT proposes to update the labels of a few SNA accounts and also the groups of economic accounts, possibly with repercussions on other, domains as shown in Table 4 below.

-Current SNA Terminology Proposed Update (Individual economic account) Economic Accounts Groups The production account The generation of income account The allocation of primary income account No change No change The allocation of income account The secondary distribution of income account Note: the balancing item will not change.
-The transfer of income account Note: for BOP this implies to replace secondary income by transfer income.
-Current Economic Accounts The use of disposable income account The capital account The financial account Other changes in the volume of assets account The use of income account No change No change No change Accumulation of Economic Assets Accounts Balance Sheets No change Balance Sheets
+Current SNA Terminology Proposed Update (Individual economic account) Economic Accounts Groups The production account The generation of income account No change No change The allocation of primary income account The allocation of income account Note: the balancing item will not change.
+Income and Expenditure The secondary distribution of income account Current transfers account Note: for BOP this implies to replace secondary income by transfer income.
+Accounts The use of disposable income account The use of income account The capital account No change Accumulation of The financial account No change Accumulation of Other changes in the volume of assets account No change Economic Assets Balance Sheets No change Balance Sheets